shoaibkhanz/agentic-ai-engineering-course/lessons/03_chaining_routing/article_guideline.md

 ```
 Query: My internet connection is not working.
 Intent: Technical Support
-Response: I'm sorry to hear that your internet connection isn't working.
-Could you please provide a bit more detail?
-For example, are you using a wired or wireless connection?
-Have you tried any troubleshooting steps so far, such as restarting your modem/router or checking if other devices can connect?
-This info will help me assist you better.
+Response: I'm sorry to hear your internet connection isn't working!
+I can definitely help you troubleshoot that.

+To get started and avoid suggesting steps you've already tried, could you tell me a little more about what's happening and what you've already attempted?
+For example:

+*   Have you tried restarting your modem and router?
+*   Are you seeing any particular error messages?
+*   Are other devices in your home (like phones or tablets) also unable to connect, or is it just one device?
+*   Are any lights on your modem or router unusual (e.g., red, blinking)?

+The more details you can give me, the quicker we can narrow down the issue!

 Query: I think there is a mistake on my last invoice.
 Intent: Billing Inquiry
-Response: I'm sorry to hear that you think there may be a mistake on your last invoice.
-To assist you further, could you please provide me with your account number?
-That way, I can look up your account and review the details.
+Response: "I'm sorry to hear there might be a mistake on your last invoice.
+I can certainly help you look into that.
+To access your account, could you please provide me with your account number?"

 Query: What are your opening hours?
 Intent: General Question
-Response: I'm sorry, I'm not sure how to help with that.
-Could you please rephrase your question or provide more details?
+Response: I apologize, I'm not sure how to help with that.
+Could you please rephrase your question?
 ```